njuwangdaATgmail/bssqmc/example/readme.md

 + SU(N) Jdimer-model (when N=1, it becomes spinless V-model)
 + SU(N) Holstein/Peierls/negative-U model
   + small V will greatly reduce the sign problem of Hubbard-Holstein model?
++ multi-orbital Coulomb interaction model with V=0 and J=J'
++ any multi-orbital Coulomb interaction model?

 Their suitable combinations, e.g.:

 + SU(2N) Kane-Mele-Hubbard-Jperp-Peierls model

 ### questions
 + Is Majorana representation necessary to eliminate sign prblem in some specific models?
 Can we realize all the Majorana-QMC models?

 ### Multi-orbital Coulomb interactions

 + Kanamori parameters: (see e.g. Hotta, 2006; XY Deng, thesis)
   + J=J' only without spin-orbit coupling
   + U=V+J+J' only for rotational symmetrical system (e.g. among Eg or t2g orbitals, or isolated atom)

-+ Take J=J', these two terms can be combin as a square form:
++ Take J=J', these two terms can be combined as a square form:
 $$
 \frac{1}{2}\left(\sum_\sigma a^\dagger_\sigma b_\sigma+h.c.\right)^2=\left(a_\uparrow^\dagger a_\downarrow^\dagger b_\downarrow b_\uparrow +h.c.\right)-\left( \sum_{\sigma \sigma'} a_\sigma^\dagger a_{\sigma '}b_{\sigma'}^\dagger b_\sigma \right)
 $$